Whetstone Mining in the Blackdown Hills

 natural bench

-By way of proof, this pair of images show nice virgin geological benches which haven't been molested by whetstone miners or bulldozers.
+The pair of images above show nice virgin geological benches which haven't been molested by whetstone miners or bulldozers.
 These are in wooded escarpments outside the mining area and sit an estimated 10 - 15 metres below the plateau top with a bench width varying between 2 and 10 metres or so.
-The bench in image 1 is particularly wide at this point with the escarpment falling away steeply to the left.
-The bench in image 2 runs around the contour for quite some distance, then as the escarpment turns outwards, the bench turns inwards, disappearing into the hillside as can be seen.
+The bench in photo 1 is particularly wide at this point with the escarpment falling away steeply to the left.
+The bench in photo 2 runs around the contour for quite some distance, then as the escarpment turns outwards, the bench turns inwards, disappearing into the hillside as can be seen.

-The whetstone mines were generally driven into the hill from such a bench so it seems to me that the presence of a bench was an indicator to the miners that raw whetstone may be present and at what level to begin digging their tunnels.
+I'm surprised that no mention has been made of these benches by geologists; the whetstone mines were generally driven into the hill from such a bench so it would seem that the presence of one was an indicator to the miners that raw whetstone may be present and at what level to begin digging their tunnels.
 The flat platform also of course provided a useful pathway to access the mines with the waste material being conveniently dumped over the side of the escarpment.

-Here is a selection of rock samples I have collected during my expeditions.
+A selection of rock samples and fossils I have collected around the Blackdown Hills.

 Sandstone concretion